dbfl2026/db-work-samples/Systems/RR-Contact-Review-Queue/rr-review-queue-workflow-spec.md

 ## Trigger
 **Zapier Trigger:** HubSpot - Contact Recently Created or Updated

-The workflow only evaluates contacts whose `Workflow Status` has not already been set to one of the final routing values.
+This is a post-intake routing workflow.
+It does not handle anything that happens before the contact is created in HubSpot.

 ## Filter Rule
+The Zap should continue only for contacts that have not already been processed.

-The Zap continues only when `Workflow Status` is not already one of the following:
+In practice, that means the Zap continues only when `Workflow Status` is not already one of the following:
 - `Needs Info`
 - `Needs Review`
 - `Ready for Review`

-This prevents already-processed contacts from re-entering the workflow after Zap-driven updates.
+This prevents contacts that have already been routed from re-entering the workflow after Zap-driven updates.

 ## Custom HubSpot Properties Used
 - `Target Country`